flyerjohn/Flappy/README.md

 ```bash
 python3 flappy_bird.py
 ```
-  If you've done everything correctly, and if everything worked well, you should have the game playing for it self.
+  If you've done everything correctly, and if everything worked well, you should have the game playing for itself.
 Feel free to play with the code and watch the results.
-  I also encourage you to change the code to make it a full playable game.
+  I also encourage you to change the code and make it a full playable game.
 GLHF!
 Or should I say, Good Work Have Fun :)